 Be honest: A painless, non-invasive, and remarkably effective way to hone your brain’s performance sounds fantastic.
 And while you’ve probably heard of an EEG before, you’d like to know more about the process.
 Here, Dr. Adam Breiner explains how brainwave-balancing EEG neurofeedback works:

-What is EEG neurofeedback?
 An electroencephalogram (EEG) measures the brain’s electrical activity, giving medical professionals a window into brainwave patterns and their balance or imbalance.
-(The NeuroEdge Brain Performance Center uses one of the most sophisticated EEG imaging technologies known as live sLORETA, which can—unlike typical EEGs that show only surface electrical activity—measure electrical patterns deep within the brain’s cortex in real time.)
+(The NeuroEdge Brain Performance Center uses one of the most sophisticated EEG imaging technologies known as live SLORETA, which can—unlike typical EEGs that show only surface electrical activity—measure electrical patterns deep within the brain’s cortex in real time.)
 When a real-time neurofeedback component is added to an EEG, patients’ brains are able to “see” and process their own brainwave patterns.

-Who needs EEG neurofeedback?
 The brain, just like the body, operates less effectively as we age, so nearly everyone can improve their mental performance through EEG neurofeedback.
-That said, EEG neurofeedback is also known to help many diagnosable conditions including ADD/ADHD, anxiety, depression, dyslexia, learning disabilities, migraines, post-concussion symptoms, post-stroke symptoms, autism, fibromyalgia, OCD, Parkinson’s disease, cerebral palsy, tinnitus, epilepsy, and more.
+That said, EEG neurofeedback is also known to help many diagnosable conditions including ADD/ADHD, anxiety, depression, dyslexia, learning disabilities, migraines, post-concussion symptoms, post-stroke symptoms, PTSD, autism, fibromyalgia, OCD, Parkinson’s disease, cerebral palsy, tinnitus, epilepsy, and more.

-What do patients see and do during a session?
-Neurofeedback protocols are tailored to the patients’ needs and are guided by a detailed brain map from an initial baseline study.
+Neurofeedback training protocols are tailored to the patients’ needs and are guided by a detailed brain map from an initial baseline study.
 At each EEG neurofeedback session, electrode sensors are placed at specific sites on the scalp, or patients wear a special EEG cap.
 Typically, patients either watch a movie of their choice or play a simple computer game, such as flying an airplane or Pac-Man.
 There are also certain protocols in which patients lie down with their eyes closed while listening to gentle music.

-Are there any risks or drawbacks to EEG neurofeedback?
-Neurofeedback is one of the safest therapies one can do to help neurological issues.
+Neurofeedback Therapy is one of the safest therapies one can do to help neurological issues.
 However, it is important to have only trained professionals administer the sessions.
 The brain is very complex, and you want to have it guided in the right direction.
 This stipulation is all the more vital in more complex cases, as some healing reactions can occur.
 Further, targeted brain training based on brain maps and other analysis is crucial for achieving optimal and lasting results.